Fdawgs/yh-fhir-listeners/README.md

 ## Prerequisites

 -   Latest release of [Mirth Connect](https://github.com/nextgenhealthcare/connect) installed (including supporting database instance)
--   Latest release of the Mirth Connect [FHIR Connector extension](https://ng.nextgen.com/l/488571/2018-03-16/6w3yr)
+-   Latest release of the Mirth Connect [FHIR Connector extension](http://downloads.mirthcorp.com/fhir/3.10.0/fhir-3.10.0.b1356.zip)
--   Latest release of [ydh-authentication-service](https://github.com/Fdawgs/ydh-authentication-service) (for securing endpoints with HTTPs and bearer tokens)
+-   Latest release of [ydh-authentication-service](https://github.com/Fdawgs/ydh-authentication-service) (for securing endpoints with HTTPs, OAuth, and bearer tokens)
 -   [Node.js](https://nodejs.org/en/) (optional, for development)
 -   [Yarn](https://yarnpkg.com) (optional, for development)

 ## Deployment

-This Mirth Connect channel has been tested on a Mirth Connect instance (v3.9.1) running on Windows 10 and Windows Server 2019, with an instance of SQL Server 2019 being used as the database backend for Mirth Connect.
+This Mirth Connect channel has been tested on a Mirth Connect instance (v3.10.0) running on Windows 10 and Windows Server 2019, with an instance of SQL Server 2019 being used as the database backend for Mirth Connect.

 ### Setting up Mirth Connect Channel